freebirdyeah/cryptonite-taskphase2-shaan/picoCTF/Cryptography.md

 sys.stdout.write(out)
 ```

-for every character in the given input, the algorithm looks up the index of that character in `lookup1` (saves the value to `cur`) and then takes that index and operates on it using: `(cur-prev)%40` to get a new index value which is used to get a new character from `lookup2` and the `prev` value is set to `cur` for the succeeding character
+For every character in the given input, the algorithm looks up the index of that character in `lookup1` (saves the value to `cur`) and then takes that index and operates on it using: `(cur-prev)%40` to get a new index value which is used to get a new character from `lookup2` and the `prev` value is set to `cur` for the succeeding character

-we know that the value of `prev` for the first character is 0 and the `cur` value lies between 0-39 (since both `lookup1` and `lookup2` have len = 40) so `(cur-prev)%40` will always yield values between 0-39 (even in the case when `cur - prev < 0`), since `prev = 0` for the first character and `cur` lies in 0-39 the index won't change when operated on and hence we can decrypt the first character just by taking it's index in `lookup2` and finding `lookup1[index]`, then we set `prev = index` and begin the decryption process for subsequent characters.
+We know that the value of `prev` for the first character is 0 and the `cur` value lies between 0-39 (since both `lookup1` and `lookup2` have len = 40) so `(cur - prev) %40` will always yield values between 0-39 (even in the case when `cur - prev < 0`), since `prev = 0` for the first character and `cur` lies in 0-39 the index won't change when operated on and hence we can decrypt the first character just by taking it's index in `lookup2` and finding `lookup1[index]`, then we set `prev = index` and begin the decryption process for subsequent characters.

-for the next character and onwards we know the value of `prev` and we can also find out the value of `(cur - prev)%40` simply by looking up the encrypted character in `lookup2` now we've something like this:-
+For the next character and onwards we know the value of `prev` and we can also find out the value of `(cur - prev)%40` simply by looking up the encrypted character in `lookup2` now we've something like this:-

 ```
 lhs = (X - prev) % 40
 ```

-now although `X` can have multiple solutions, we only need that solution which lies in 0-39 which will be:-
+Now although `X` can have multiple solutions, we only need that solution which lies in 0-39 which will be:-

 ```
 lhs + 40p = X - prev; 	p is some integer